 Inside our 40,000-square-meter cleanrooms in Veldhoven, the Netherlands, the work comes together and a lithography system is assembled.
 The assembly of a system can happen within weeks but engineers then spend several more weeks calibrating the system into a finely-tuned machine that works with nanometer accuracy.

 We innovate across our entire product portfolio at the same pace as our customers through large and sustained investment in R&D.

-Nowhere is the power of ASML’s R&D more tangible than at our yearly Technology Conference, which in 2018 was one of the largest of its kind and included external technology experts and representatives from our global customer base.
+Nowhere is the power of ASML’s R&D more tangible than at our yearly Technology Conference.
+We held our 20th edition of the conference and our biggest ever in 2019, with around 6,000 participants attending simultaneous sessions in Den Bosch, the Netherlands, and Wilton, San Diego, and Silicon Valley in the US.
 At the Technology Conference, we award the title of ‘ASML Fellow’ to a select few experienced employees who have made an outstanding technical contribution to ASML and are recognized both within and outside the company as top technical authorities.